 - See Dr Francis Farrell’s BERA blog post ‘I was born here so I’m British’ What do fundamental British values mean to teachers of RE and year 11 students?

-- Link to purchase Special issue: ‘Fundamental British Values’ Journal of Education for Teaching 2016 and copies are available in the Catalyst.
+- Special issue: ‘Fundamental British Values‘ Journal of Education for Teaching (2016)

 - Link to purchase Fundamental British Values book